 Nltest /Server:dc01 /query

-Then check the Active Directory CA request interface responding:
+Then check that the Active Directory CA request interface is responding:

 Certutil -ping